elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 #### Refactoring

-We can create an `Address` struct to remove this anti-pattern, better representing this domain through a composite type.
+Possible solutions to this anti-pattern is to use maps or structs to model our address.
+The example below creates an `Address` struct, better representing this domain through a composite type.
 Additionally, we can modify the `process_address/1` function to accept a parameter of type `Address` instead of a *string*.
 With this modification, we can extract each field of this composite type individually when needed.

 ```elixir
 defmodule Address do